Johnson & Johnson marks new era as global healthcare company with updated visual identity

 PHOTO

-Riyadh, Saudi Arabia – Johnson & Johnson today announced it is updating its brand and uniting its two business segments under the Johnson & Johnson brand name in the Saudi Arabia.
+Dubai, UAE – Johnson & Johnson today announced it is updating its brand and uniting its two business segments under the Johnson & Johnson brand name in the United Arab Emirates.

 Johnson & Johnson Innovative Medicine applies rigorous science with compassion to confidently address the most complex diseases in the areas of Oncology, Immunology, Neuroscience, Cardiovascular, Pulmonary Hypertension, and Retina, to develop the potential medicines of tomorrow.